Film Budget Template for Video Production

 Production

-Fields: Principal Cast, Extras, Production Crew, Equipment Rental, Set Construction
+Examples: Principal Cast, Extras, Production Crew, Equipment Rental, Set Construction

 Post-Production

-Fields: Editing, Sound Design, Color Grading, Visual Effects, Master Copies
+Examples: Editing, Sound Design, Color Grading, Visual Effects, Master Copies

 Marketing and Distribution

-Fields: Press Kit Production, Screening Costs, Festival Submissions, Promotional Materials, Distribution
+Examples: Press Kit Production, Screening Costs, Festival Submissions, Promotional Materials, Distribution

 These are the costs for promoting and distributing the film, which include the production of press kits, screening costs, festival submissions, promotional materials, and distribution expenses.

 In this section, you can input the quantity and rate for each marketing and distribution activity.
 For example, for press kits, you can enter the number of kits and the cost per kit.
-The PRODUCT function multiplies the quantity by the rate to find the total cost for each item.
-The SUM function then adds all these costs to give a comprehensive total for marketing and distribution.

 Contingency